Veteran Nollywood actor Lari Williams passes away at 81 after battling illness

 Nollywood Mourns As Veteran Actor Lari Williams Passes Away at 81 After Long Illness

-- According to reports the late actor and poet died in his home in Cross River state, Nigeria on Sunday, February 27
+- According to reports, the late actor and poet died in his home in Cross River state, on Sunday, February 27

 - Williams is known for his roles in Nollywood classics such as Village Headmaster, Ripples and Mirror in the Sun

-It's still quite early in 2022 and the Nigerian movie insustry has lost yet another seasoned veteran, Lari Williams to the cold hands of death.
-The late actor finally passed away after battling an illness for a long time.
+It's still quite early in 2022 and the Nigerian movie industry has lost yet another seasoned veteran, Lari Williams to the cold hands of death.
+The late actor passed away after battling an illness for a long time.

-According to reports, Chief Williams succumbed to death on Sunday, February 28 in his home in Ikom, Cross River state Nigeria.
+According to reports, Chief Williams succumbed to death on Sunday, February 27, in his home in Ikom, Cross River state.

 Chief Williams has gone home to rest